The long, long road from Harmless to Elite

 The first "Right On Commander!" shows when you go from Above Average to Competent, and happens every 256 kills until you reach Elite, and it keeps on going beyond that.
 When you become Elite in Elite Dangerous, the message from the Pilots Federation starts off with "Right on Commander!", and although the phrase isn't quite so important in the later games, it's still a popular sign-off amongst Elite veterans, along with "See you in the black" and "o7" (the latter representing a commander saluting).

 Combat rank on the BBC Master

-In the BBC Micro, 6502 Second Processor and Acorn Electron versions of Elite, you get one kill for each ship you destroy.
+In the BBC Micro, 6502 Second Processor and Electron versions of Elite, you get one kill for each ship you destroy.
 It doesn't actually matter what you kill, you still get one point towards your combat rank.
 Asteroids: one kill point.
 Harmless traders: one kill point.
 Cargo canisters: one kill point.
 This led to people sitting outside space stations, armed to the teeth with military lasers, where they would simply point their sights at the docking slot and wipe out the police as they launched; after all, even for mass murderers, your legal status eventually cools down, and you're still left with one kill point per Viper.
 It's easy pickings.

 This all changed with the Commodore 64 version, which the authors started work on once the BBC versions had proven such a success.
-Instead of one point per kill, the authors implement different kill points for each ship type, along with support for fractional kills.
+Instead of one point per kill, the authors implemented different kill points for each ship type, along with support for fractional kills.
 This same approach was carried over into the BBC Master version of Elite, where the kill points are as follows (with the most lucrative shown first):